Sh00g7/CoreKeeperAutosplitter/README.md

 ## Splits
 Splits when crystals are placed into the boss statues.
 Options for
+* Glurch Statue Activated
-* 1 Boss Statue Activated
+* Ghorm Statue Activated
-* 2 Boss Statues Activated
+* Malugaz Statue Activated
-* 3 Boss Statues Activated (Same as Core Activated)
+* Core Activated
+- Not on by default because the Core is activated when all 3 Boss Statues are activated
+- Alternative if you do not want to split for each statue

+## Reset
+Timer gets reset when you exit to the title screen.
+Timer has to be reset manually for completed runs.